ycombinator/currency-converter/README.md

 The application in this project is a simple currency converter HTTP API.
 For demonstration purposes this application is built using the [Slim](http://www.slimframework.com/) PHP micro framework.
-It could just as easily use any other PHP framework or no framework at all.
+It could just as easily use any other PHP framework or no framework at all!

 ## To build and run locally